duongkimlam31/Snakeheadfish/README.md

 11. Killer Move Heuristic
 12. Iterative Deepening Search
 13. In-check Extension
+14. One Reply Extension
-14. Aspiration Window
+15. Aspiration Window
-15. Principal Variation Search
+16. Principal Variation Search
-16. Lazy SMP
+17. Lazy SMP
-17. Syzygy tablebase
+18. Syzygy tablebase
-18. Book opening tablebase
+19. Book opening tablebase
-19. Base evaluation function
+20. Base evaluation function
-20. NNUE evaluation function
+21. NNUE evaluation function

 ## Limitations
 The engine is developed in a Linux environment, so it may not be compatible with devices that use other OS.